 6. Bring entertainment

 Sheltering from the rain?
 Make sure you’ve got something to keep you amused.
 “You can’t go past a good card game.
 Waterproof sets of cards last forever,” says Henebery.
 “Other favourites are Monopoly, Scrabble and Trivial Pursuit Remember to pack a book, magazines, and if the weather has really set in, the odd pre-downloaded movie can be excused too!”

 Glamp My Camp is for outdoor adventurers who like their creature comforts while enjoying the outdoors.
 Create your own glamping adventure with their new range at The Myer Market.

 Off camping this weekend?
-Camp in style, no matter the weather with Australia's newest curated range of Camping & Hiking Gear at The Myer Market.
+Camp in style, no matter the weather with Australia's newest curated range of camping and hiking gear at The Myer Market!

 The Myer Market is an online marketplace for Australians to discover a curated range of new local and international brands, in one lifestyle destination.
 Earn and redeem MYER one points with every purchase.